 Lately his work focuses on questions of balance in our impact on the environment, and the idea we are moving dangerously close to the ‘tipping point’ of no return or remediation.
 A major commission in Seoul, South Korea, featured a human figure he calls the invisible man, arms outstretched, turning atop a five-metre pole structure.
 The figure casts a shadow below, suggestive of our impact on the environment.
 Watching the shadow move across the grid of paving stones, he developed ideas for a new series ‘Heavy Shadows’, laser cut in corten steel, the figure seemingly caught in a net of his own making or perhaps pulled in different directions.
 A small series of beautiful Echo wall works, focus as much or more on the figure’s shadow than the solid work itself.

 After a major survey show of the last 10 years of Bennett’s work at the Suter Gallery, in Nelson, the artist has released several of the works in that exhibition for sale, from his personal collection.

 Hard to Swallow – a plea for the whales

-In 2012 The Diversion and Graham Bennett staged an exhibition entitled ‘Hard to Swallow’ with 267 small sculptures laser cut from tin plated steel, each one representing a whale killed in the Southern Ocean ‘harvest’ of 2011-2012.
+In 2012, in conjunction with The National Whale Centre, The Diversion and Graham Bennett staged an exhibition entitled ‘Hard to Swallow’ with 267 small sculptures laser cut from tin plated steel, each one representing a whale killed in the Southern Ocean ‘harvest’ of 2011-2012.
 The intended kill of 990 was cut short by the Sea Shepherd protests and by storms.
 With heavy irony, Bennett used text and motifs from a real whale meat tin within the composition, including the base text saying ‘Be Careful not to cut your hand on the tin when opening’.
 The laser cut sculptures cast a shadow on the wall, our impact on the whales’ environment.